DomMc97/Applied-Maths-MSc-Thesis/docs/MSOA Data Prep/Data/ReadME.md

 Each NHS hospital trusts and its location sourced by Dr J. Clarke..

 ## PROLIST.csv
-List of all NHS trusts in England.
+List of all NHS trusts in England sourced by Dr J. Clarke..